 Bickerton’s controversial views on many topics including university reform and the institution of marriage finally led to him being sacked from the University.
 He returned to England in 1910 and died in 1929.
 The year before his death he was made Professor Emeritus of Canterbury College.
-One myth about Bickerton is that his ashes are lodged in the wall of the Great Hall of the Arts Centre.
-There is a bronze plaque for him on the wall but behind this is just a small gap.
-They may be somewhere else in the Great Hall but this is not recorded.
+His ashes are lodged in the wall of the Great Hall of the Arts Centre behind a bronze plaque.

 A. W. Bickerton resources

 - Professor Bickerton’s Wainoni by Timothy Baker - book about the history of Professor Bickerton’s home and pleasure gardens in the Wainoni area of Christchurch.

 - Alexander William Bickerton - biography from the Dictionary of New Zealand Biography.

 - Alexander William Bickerton - biography from the Encyclopaedia of New Zealand 1966.